PLCHome/velux-klf200-api/README.md

 I saw these in the wireshark.
 Should anyone else notice this error, it would be nice if that this someone also reports to the VELUX hotline.

+The KLF200 needs more than 3 seconds to connect.
+It needs more then a second to send the key and more then a second for the TLS command "Change Cipher Spec.".

 ---
 ### The connect password is the WLAN-Password not the web config password